 I. Avoid goals that are unattainable

-As you review your list, you may notice that some of your goals seem easier to achieve than others.
-There’s a name for goals that are nearly impossible to achieve: stretch targets.
-Stretch targets can be useful for changing unwanted behaviours or negative thought patterns, but having too many of them in your goal list can be demotivating.
+As you review your list, you’ll probably notice that some goals are going to take more effort and time than others.
+In goal setting language, those goals that are the hardest to achieve are called “stretch targets.”
+Stretch targets can be great for changing unwanted behaviours or breaking out of negative thought patterns, but having too many of them in your goal list can be demotivating.
 It’s better to have goals that are realistic and achievable.

 II.
 Avoid goals that are too general